2. Understanding Renko charts

 - No two bricks appear beside each other.

 - The colour scheme used for the bricks is usually white or green for upward price movement and black or red for downward movement Renko charts are popular among professional traders to chart out their trading strategies and identify trends.
-A unique feature of these charts is they are prepared using only price movements as compared to both price and time movements that are more commonly used in other charts.
+A unique feature of the Renko charts in stock market is they are prepared using only price movements as compared to both price and time movements that are more commonly used in other charts.

 How to create Renko charts